XinyueZhangHust/CSISL/README.md

 Title of the paper: Rethinking the Influence of Distribution Adjustment in Incremental Segmentation.

 ## News
-December 16, 2024: Submit the paper to TMM，model codes and some results are released 🔥
+February 20, 2025: Received the 'Major Revision' decision from TMM. 🎉 December 16, 2024: Submit the paper to TMM，model codes and some results are released 🔥

 ## Requirements